 As with any entertainment career, your success in moving up depends on your luck, contacts and persistence, as well as your talent, skill and experience.
 Networking can help you move up the ladder from assistant producer to associate producer, producer and finally executive producer.

-For lots more information about executive producers and related topics, see the links on the next page.
+For lots more information about executive producers and related topics, see the links below.